 While braiding is a protective hairstyle, when done too tight may result in damage or hair loss.
 Thus, make sure that your braids are secure but not that tight.

 Are you loving the easiness of tree braids?
 When it comes to tree braids, you can always experiment with different colors, length, and textures.
 Nevertheless, remember that while this hairstyle is a kind of protective styling, you still need to take care of it.

-Don’t forget to properly wash your scalp during your bath as there may be build-up present between your braids.
+Don’t forget to properly wash your scalp during your bath as there may be a build-up present between your braids.
 And once again, do not neglect the moisturizing and conditioning of your crowning glory.
 When skipping this part, it can result in hair damage and your style will not last.
 With that said, go and get the braid style that you’ve always wanted to try!

 Raissa Diaz started out as a hairstylist for a long time before she started this blog.
 Her fascination for hair and braids started when she was only 4 years old, in a salon just around the corner on top of where they lived.
 She first started braiding away at her six sisters at home and soon she was asked to start helping in the salon.
 Now, she is here to share the knowledge that she gained over the past 20 years with you, through Beautified Designs!